STEVE DeSHAZO: Mystics' Austin ready to expand her game in Year 2

 At 22, she’s still the youngest player on a veteran team that returns all five starters and has title aspirations, so she still figures to be pretty low in the Mystics’ offensive pecking order.

-But after winning Isralei league MVP honors and leading her Elittzur Ramla team to its second consecutive championship last week, shouldn’t she be more than an offensive afterthought this year?
+But after winning Israeli league MVP honors and leading her Elittzur Ramla team to its second consecutive championship last week, shouldn’t she be more than an offensive afterthought this year?

 “Honestly, I feel like they won’t have no problems running some plays for me,” Austin said Monday at the Mystics’ preseason media day, “but that doesn’t do anything for me.
 I’m gonna go get my own, regardless.
 For me, (it’s) just playing with confidence and being aggressive, being dominant.